 Insurance Coverage May Be an Issue

 In addition to potentially contested liability, there is the issue of sufficient insurance coverage to properly compensate you for your harms and losses.
 In a multi-vehicle accident, there may be multiple drivers and occupants who suffered injuries.
-If the negligent driver has an auto insurance policy that is bare bones (e.g., $25,000/$50,000 policy) then it is likely that there will not be enough coverage to properly compensate all of the injuries parties.
+If the negligent driver has an auto insurance policy that is bare bones (e.g., $25,000/$50,000 policy) then it is likely that there will not be enough coverage to properly compensate all of the injured parties.
 In this situation, you may be able to turn to the underinsured motorist coverage of your own auto insurance policy.
-Learn more about this coverage here.

 Damages that May Be Pursued